Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 - From iOS 2.0 in '08 to iOS 14 in late '20, Apple would not allow any browser but Safari to be the default.

-- For 14 years and counting, Apple has prevented competing browsers from bringing their own engines, forcing vendors to build skins over Apple's WebKit binary, which has historically lacked feature parity, been slower, and less secure.
+- For 14 years and counting, Apple has prevented competing browsers from bringing their own engines, forcing vendors to build skins over Apple's WebKit binary, which has historically been slower, less secure, and lacking in features.

 - Apple will not even allow competing browsers to provide different runtime flags to WebKit.
 Instead, Fruit Co. publishes a paltry set of options that carry an unmistakable odour of first-party app requirements.